-PSYC220M Adult Development
+PSYC220M: Adult Development

 This course provides perspective on psychological influences that affect adult development and the aging process.
 Discussion of adult development, including cognitive, social, and personality development, and other issues will be presented.
 A major focus of the course will be on the application of theories of typical development to the challenge of aging.
-Prerequisite: ENGL110XM or ENGL110M and PSYC210M with a grade of "C" or better OR permission of the Liberal Arts: Behavioral/Social Science and Humanities Department Chair.
+Prerequisite: ENGL110M and PSYC210M with a grade of "C".
 (Fulfills Social Science requirement)

-PSYC225M Social Psychology
+PSYC225M: Social Psychology

 This course offers the opportunity to consider both the theory and research specific to human behavior in social contexts.
 The dynamics of this interplay will be explored through topics that can include, but is not limited to: attitude formation/change; communication; aggression; stereotyping and prejudice; peer/familial/romantic relationships; aggression and community settings.
 A laboratory application in the form of a field-based project will complement the scope of this course.
-Prerequisites: ENGL110XM or ENGL110M and PSYC110M with a grade of "C" or better.
+Prerequisites: ENGL110M and PSYC110M with a grade of "C" or better.
+(Fulfills Social Science requirement)